 • External ID (customer ID)

 Advanced Matching helps TikTok connect more conversions to ad clicks, especially as browser privacy restrictions increase.
+This feature is particularly valuable when running campaigns through TikTok Ads Manager, as it improves attribution accuracy across your entire account.

 Events API (Server-Side Tracking)